The cause of sudden infant death syndrome (SIDS) is not known.

 Did You Know...

-Doctors cannot make the diagnosis of SIDS without an autopsy (an inspection and examination of a body after death) to rule out other causes of sudden, unexpected death (such as intracranial hemorrhage Bleeding in and around the brain Birth injury is damage that occurs as a result of physical pressure during the birthing process, usually during transit through the birth canal.
-Many newborns have minor injuries during birth... read more , meningitis Meningitis in Children Bacterial meningitis is a serious infection of the layers of tissue covering the brain and spinal cord ( meninges).
+Doctors cannot make the diagnosis of SIDS without an autopsy (an inspection and examination of a body after death) to rule out other causes of sudden, unexpected death (such as intracranial hemorrhage Bleeding In and Around the Brain Birth injury is harm that can happen to a baby during the birthing process, usually in the process of passing through the birth canal.
+Many newborns have swelling or minor bruising as a result... read more , meningitis Meningitis in Children Bacterial meningitis is a serious infection of the layers of tissue covering the brain and spinal cord ( meninges).
 Bacterial meningitis in older infants and children usually results from bacteria... read more , or myocarditis Myocarditis Myocarditis is inflammation of the muscle tissue of the heart (myocardium) that causes tissue death.
 Myocarditis may be caused by many disorders, including infection, toxins and drugs that affect... read more ).

 Doctors also need to assess whether the infant suffocated or died as the result of abuse.